AI & LLM Glossary

 -

-RAG (Retrieval-Augmented Generation)A technique for grounding AI answers in your own documents — retrieve relevant context first, then generate the answer.
+RAG (Retrieval-Augmented Generation)Grounding AI answers in your own documents - Retrieve relevant context first, then generate the answer.
+The key solution to knowledge cutoffs.

 -